FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- nodeId: The ID of the node added as an observation node.
+- nodeId: The ID of the node added as an observation node

 **Return value**